CANCER PREVENTION RECOMMENDATIONS

 The panel doesn’t discourage the use of multivitamins or specific supplements for those sub-sections of the population who stand to benefit from them, such as women of childbearing age and the elderly.
 They simply caution against expecting any dietary supplement to lower cancer risk as well as a healthy diet can.

 High-dose beta-carotene supplements have been linked to an increased risk for lung cancer in current and former smokers.
 It’s always best to discuss any dietary supplement with your doctor or a registered dietitian.

 According to the expert report, breastfeeding benefits both mother and child.

-The evidence that breastfeeding protects mothers against breast cancer is convincing.
+There is strong evidence that breastfeeding helps protect against breast cancer in the mother.
 There are likely two reasons for this.
 First, breastfeeding lowers the levels of some cancer-related hormones in the mother’s body.
 Second, at the end of breastfeeding, the body gets rid of any cells in the breast that may have DNA damage.

 In addition, babies who are breastfed are less likely to become overweight and obese.
 Overweight and obese children tend to remain overweight in adult life.